 Since that kind of software wasn’t built with profit in mind, it’s frequently free.
 That’s right: there are often no costs to using open-source software.

-Given these economic savings, many companies (even larger organizations) use open-source solutions for their tech stack.
+Due to these cost savings, many companies (including larger organizations) use open-source solutions for their tech stack.

 Just look at content writer Kate Rockwood’s report: